ABOUT PHARMACY COVERAGE

 SPECIALTY DRUG LIST

-In an on-going effort to remain compliant with healthcare reform requirements under the Affordable Care Act, MedImpact updates the list of medications and coverage criteria for preventive medications to be covered at zero-copay under the pharmacy benefit as needed.
+In compliance with healthcare reform requirements under the Affordable Care Act, certain preventive medications are covered at zero-copay under the pharmacy benefit as needed.
+State specific requirements may vary.

 GUIDELINES & LIMITS